 How Do You Make Congee with Instant Pot

 Making congee is pretty easy and requires very few ingredients.
 It can however take more than an hour to make the rice consistency like oatmeal.
-For this reason it’s great to use Instant pot to make congee as it’s much faster and the result is really quite similar.
-Cooking congee in instant pot will only take about 20 minutes cooking time!
+For this reason, it’s great to use Instant pot to make congee as it’s much faster and the result is really quite similar.
+Cooking congee in an instant pot will only take about 20 minutes of cooking time!

 What to Serve with Congee: